mabel-dev/opteryx.dev/docs/get-started/guides/bigquery-and-opteryx.md

 $ pip install google-cloud-bigquery-storage
 ~~~

-## Registering Postgres with Opteryx
+## Registering BigQuery with Opteryx

 Create a [SQLAlchemy Engine](https://docs.sqlalchemy.org/en/20/tutorial/engine.html#tutorial-engine) and register it as a store with Opteryx.